 In America, coffee cake does not mean cake made with coffee.
 It tastes nothing like coffee.
 But, it’s usually served at breakfast or lunchtime with coffee.
 It contains some form of streusel on top, sometimes with a simple powdered sugar glaze, and may contain swirls of cinnamon sugar.
-The cake itself is not that sweet, merely a textural complement to the sweet, buttery streusel and glaze.
+The cake itself is not that sweet, merely a textural complement to the crisp, buttery streusel and slightly tart yet sweet apples.

 I love coffee cake flavored with cinnamon, and what complements cinnamon better than apples?
 Especially heading into fall, you will love how your kitchen smells when you bake this!

 This coffee cake can be stored covered at room temperature for up to 2 days.
 If you plan to eat all of it in one week, you can store it covered in the fridge and briefly reheat in the microwave if you prefer.

 To freeze, wrap the cake in freezer wrap and place in a freezer-safe bag.
 It will last for months in the freezer.